FC Lisne: Ukrainian Second League

-Denys Skepskyi, Serhiy Rybalka and Denys Garmash were invited to join the team, as well as other players with experience in the Ukrainian Premier League.
+Denys Skepskyi, Serhiy Rybalka and Denys Harmash were invited to join the team, as well as other players with experience in the Ukrainian Premier League.
 Denys Skepskyi was appointed as a coach.
 In June 2025, the club was admitted in Ukrainian Second League for the first time.
 In July 2025 the club signed Vladyslav Ohirya.
-On 14 August 2025 the club signed Illya Karavashchenko with one year loan contract, from Kudrivka.
+On 14 August 2025 the club signed Illya Karavashchenko with one-year loan contract from Kudrivka.

-In october the head coach Oleksandr Ryabokon has resigned from his position as manager and become the head coach of Livyi Bereh Kyiv.
-His place will be taken by Vadym Melnyk, the current assistant coach as interim.

-On 8 October 2025, the head coach Vadym Melnyk announced that the financial situation in the club is bad.
+After failing to show up for the matches against FC Uzhhorod and Vilkhivtsi, the club was suspended from the Ukrainian Second League without the possibility of returning the following season.